lcx-0504/UserInterfaceCoursework/README.md

-# **Tomeo Video Player Prototype - README**
+# **MVP Video Player Prototype - README**

 ---

 ## **Project Overview**

-**Tomeo** is a video player prototype developed using **Qt 5.14**, designed to deliver an efficient, convenient, and feature-rich video playback experience.
+**MVP** is a video player prototype developed using **Qt**, designed to deliver an efficient, convenient, and feature-rich video playback experience.
 By implementing core playback controls, user interaction features (like favorites, likes, and comments), multi-language support, and responsive design, the player offers an intelligent and user-friendly video viewing experience.
 The project follows **Agile Development Methodology**, continuously refining functionality and user interface through iterative development.

 ---